ezod/ezod/README.md

 At [Opreto](https://github.com/opreto), I architect and guide the development of world-class software solutions across a variety of application domains.
 I use agile practices effectively to deliver quality outcomes on time.
 I am particularly interested in the application of agile principles to research and development, and in bridging the gap from academic/prototype code to robust and maintainable production-quality software.

-I have 20+ years of professional R&D experience in robotics, autonomous vehicles, industrial controls, computer vision, embedded systems, and digital electronics.
-My key technical specialties include artificial perception, sensor planning and calibration, hybrid-modality sensor fusion, nonlinear optimization, localization and mapping, and object detection and tracking.
-I am an expert C, C++, and Python developer.

-My hobbies include DJing and promoting disco parties, drumming, local history, metal detecting, masonry, retrocomputing, electronics, and lifelong learning about world history, physics, philosophy, and the mind.
+### I have 20+ years of professional R&D experience in...

+- 🦾 robotics
+- 🚙 autonomous vehicles
+- 🎛️ industrial controls
+- 📷 computer vision
+- 📟 embedded systems

+### My key technical specialties include...

+- 👁️ artificial perception
+- 📡 sensor planning and calibration
+- ☢️ hybrid-modality sensor fusion
+- 🗺️ localization and mapping
+- 🛰️ object detection and tracking

+### My hobbies include...

+- 💾 retrocomputing
+- 🎧 DJing
+- 🥁 drumming
+- 📜 local history
+- 🪏 metal detecting